© Crown copyright 2018

-In previous reports, the UN has highlighted some concerns from member countries on Algeria’s position on freedom of assembly, freedom of association (e.g. forming societies), implementation of laws on religion and some forms of discrimination.
+The UN’s third Universal Periodic Review of Algeria took place in 2017.
+The review highlighted concerns from member countries on Algeria’s position on freedom of assembly, freedom of association (such as forming societies), implementation of laws on religion and some forms of sexual and sexuality discrimination.
 Companies can mitigate this by implementing their own equal opportunities policies internally.

 The UGTA (l’Union générale des travailleurs algériens) is the only union officially recognised by the state.
 It has around 4 million members and is part of the International Trade Union Confederation.

-Worker strikes to demand higher wages are common but usually small scale and isolated to a particular sector or a particular company (e.g. pharmacists, airline cabin crew etc).
-There does not appear to be a culture of general strikes.
+Worker strikes to demand higher wages are common but usually small scale and isolated to a particular sector or a particular company (for example pharmacists, airline cabin crew).
+There does not appear to be a culture of general strikes although austerity measures have seen more occasional outbursts of discontent in both urban and rural locations.
 For public sector employees, oil revenue allows the government to respond favourably to demands for wage rises in many cases.

 The Centre for the Protection of National Infrastructure also provides protective security advice to businesses.